AaronTraas/Notes/Recipes/Goan-Vindaloo.md

 1. Blend all of the spice paste ingredients until smooth.
 2. Combine the spice paste with the and marinate for at least 1 hour (better,  overnight).
+3. Preheat oven to 325°F.
-3. Heat oil in a Dutch oven over medium heat.
-Saute chopped onion until soft and golden brown.
+4. Heat oil in a Dutch oven over medium heat.
+Saute chopped onion 5-10 minutes until soft and golden brown.
-4. Add the pork mixture, spread it evenly, and cook for 40 minutes covered over medium heat.
+5. Add the pork mixture to dutch oven, spread it evenly, and cook a few minutes until the pork starts to release some liquid.
+6. Cover dutch oven, cook in 325°F oven for 40 minutes.
-5. Add vinegar, stir to combine, cover, and cook for 20 minutes.
+7. Add vinegar, stir to combine, cover, and cook in 325°F oven for 20-30 minutes, until fork tender.
-6. Uncover and continue cooking until pork is fork-tender (20–30 minutes).
-7. Rest uncovered for 10 minutes.
+8. Rest uncovered for 10 minutes.
 Serve.

 From <https://m.youtube.com/watch?v=zWlGO73xV8Q>